nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Model` component does the following:

-* Stores the SoConnect data, i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+* Stores the SoConnect data, i.e., all `Person` objects and all `Todo` objects (which are contained in a `UniquePersonList` object and a `UniqueTodoList` object respectively).
-* Stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed', e.g., the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Stores the currently 'selected' `Person` or `Todo` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList` that can be 'observed', e.g., the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * Stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * Does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).